Eralde/rci-tools/packages/core/README.md

 }
 ```

-Similarly, a query with nested path and data:
+Similarly, a query with both path and data:
 ```typescript
 {
   path: 'interface',